 Although we always try to preserve the lives of healthy trees, safety remains our paramount concern.
-Our goal is to eliminate dangers that affect the safety of property and people.
+Our goal is to eliminate the dangers that affect the safety of property and people.
 We use sectional dismantling to fell dangerous trees, and by efficiently rigging and lowering sections of the tree, we ensure safe tree removal.
 After felling, we use specialist machinery to remove stump remnants and make surrounding areas as safe as possible.

 Working closely with landowners and managers, we provide comprehensive management services for our heritage of ancient trees.
 We organise land and environmental surveys, and our detailed arboriculture tree reports help to identify potential risks.
 Following these investigations, we recommend and apply suitable treatments.